jieqianzhang/D3-study-group/session1/README.md

 * Call the enter() function which will then run any subsequent code over-and-over again, based on elements in the data.\

 ### Draw a bar chart
-In the following code block, we store a ten numbers inside an array, then use it to create three circles.